 Acupuncture is a treatment involving the use of small thin needles to restore normal flow of qi, or life-force through the body.
 Some of the symptoms of disease or illness can be described by the blockage or abnormal flow of qi, and by needling the acupoints this flow can be restored.
 Patients often describe feeling sleepy or almost out-of-body type experience when having acupuncture due to the calm and strong relaxation that this technique can imbue and this stress-relief is of immeasurable benefit to many medical conditions brought on by the fast pace and poor sleep hygiene of the modern lifestyle.

 Chinese Herbal medicine involves supply of any one of over 450 substances, commonly of plant origin.
-Many of the traditional substances that were derived from endangered species have now been replaced those with similar actions from more sustainable sources.
+Many of the traditional substances that were derived from endangered species have now been replaced by those with similar actions from more sustainable sources.
 Like any substance or blend of substances, these are ingested or in some way applied to the body to exert a healing or relieving effect for a patient’s symptoms – although is is important to point out that the Chinese way is to focus on living a good and healthy life, maintaining good inner health and avoiding illness in the first instance, rather than simply medicating a symptom to make it go away, without first fixing the life.